sumeetkate/coding-challenge/README.md

 Be sure to read the entire page, as it includes details that will be required to finish this exercise.

-Your work should be done within this github repo.
-First, checkout this repo, then create a branch and do all of your work against that branch.
+Fork this repo and do all of your work against that fork.
 When you are finished, submit a pull request and notify a member of our team.

 ### Instructions